briancordanyoung/GeekSpeak-Show-Timer/README.md

 # GeekSpeak-Show-Timer

-During the recording of GeekSpeak, we need to plan for 2 inexactly placed breaks and a precise show length.
+During the recording of GeekSpeak, we need to plan for an inexactly placed break and a precise show length.
 This is the timer we use to make that as easy as possible.

-Now with a timer of 57 minutes
+Updated to KBCZ 2 section 57 minute timer
 =============================
-3 equal sections at 19 mintes each.
+2 equal sections at 28.5 mintes each.

 =======